How do Homeschoolers Compare according to test scores?

 How DO homeschoolers compare with other students, according to hard data?

-Whether you are wondering about homeschooling, ready to dive in, or have already begun, you need to see the facts and figures on homeschooled students to see how homeschoolers compare with other students.
+Whether you are wondering about homeschooling, Â ready to dive in, Â or have already begun, you need to see the facts and figures on homeschooled students to see how homeschoolers compare with other students.

-If you are homeschooling or love someone who is, you are going to want to gobble up these facts and figures about how homeschoolers compare with other children on nationalized standard tests.
-Read the facts in this infographic below.
-Prepare to be amazed!
+If you are homeschooling or love someone who is, gobble up this research about how homeschoolers actually compare with other children on nationalized standard tests. Â Read the facts in this infographic below.

 How Do Homeschoolers Compare?
 Quite Well!